hrastaar/hrastaar/README.md

 Hey there 👋

 My name is Rastaar, and I'm a software engineer with backend development experience and iOS app-building experience.
-I currently work at Amazon Alexa as a Software Development Engineer I. Before that, I was an iOS engineer intern at Google and worked with the Google Voice iOS team.
+I currently work at Prime Video as a Software Development Engineer I. My prior experience includes being a software engineer at Amazon Alexa and an iOS engineer intern at Google Voice iOS.

 I graduated from the University of Southern California in 2021 with a bachelors degree in Computer Science (B.S.).